w3c/wai-presentations2all/content/index.md

 In this situation, a live presentation with “slides” is recorded and later made available in an audio podcast:

 -  The presenter describes the important visual information in the slides during the presentation.
 That provides the visual information during the presentation to people who are blind and to people who cannot see the slides well.
-Later, people listening to the podcast also get the visual information that was described, even though they don’t have video.
+Later, people listening to the podcast also get the visual information that was described, even though they don’t have the video.
 -  During the presentation, a professional captioner types what is being said as text.
-People who are deaf or hard of hearing read the captioning.
+People who are deaf or hard of hearing read the captions.
 It also helps people who understand written text better than spoken language.
 For example, people whose native language is different.
 Later, the live captioning output is used to develop a text transcript of the presentation.
 -  That transcript is put online and it increases search engine optimization (SEO) for the presentation, the podcast, and the website.

 {::nomarkdown}